Catalog management properties#

 Allowed values:

-Requires catalog.management to be set to dynamic
+Requires catalog.management to be set to dynamic.
+When set to file,

 creating and dropping catalogs using the SQL commands adds and removes catalog